2020 Winner Announced!

-CONGRATULATIONS to our 2018 winners for promoting high-quality literature for children and youth that authentically characterize individuals with developmental disabilities.
+CONGRATULATIONS to our 2020 winner for promoting high-quality literature for children and youth that authentically characterizes individuals with developmental disabilities.

-The 2018 Dolly Gray Children's Literature Award was presented January 17 in Clearwater Beach, Florida, at the Council for Exceptional Children's Division on Autism and Developmental Disabilities' (CEC-DADD) 19th International Conference.
+The 2020 Dolly Gray Children’s Literature Award will be presented on January 22, 2020, in Sarasota, Florida, at the Council for Exceptional Children's Division on Autism and Developmental Disabilities' (CEC-DADD) 21st International Conference.

 Description of the Award

 The Dolly Gray Children’s Literature Award recognizes authors, illustrators, and publishers of high quality fictional and biographical children, intermediate, and young adult books that authentically portray individuals with developmental disabilities, such as autism spectrum disorders, intellectual disabilities, and Down syndrome.